yousan/WordPress-Coding-Standards/CONTRIBUTING.md

 ```

 You'll see the line number and number of ERRORs we need to return in `getErrorList` method.
-In line #31 there are two ERRORs belong to `WordPress.WhiteSpace.OperatorSpacing` sniff and
+In line #31 there are two ERRORs which belong to `WordPress.WhiteSpace.OperatorSpacing` sniff and
-it MUST not included in `ArrayDeclarationUnitTest` (that's why we only return 2 errros for line #31).
+it MUST not be included in `ArrayDeclarationUnitTest` (that's why we only return 2 errors for line #31).
-Also there's `getWarningList` method in unit test class that returns an array of line numbers
+Also there's a `getWarningList` method in the unit test class that returns an array of line numbers
 indicating WARNINGs.

 ## Sniff Code Standards